Jovaan-Whitton/Jovaan-Whitton/README.md

 # Hello, I'm Jovaan Whitton
 <a href="https://linkedin.com/in/jovaan-whitton-profile"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Aspiring cybersecurity professional with a strong foundation in risk mitigation, threat detection, and secure operations.
-CompTIA Security+ certified and a graduate of the Google Cybersecurity Professional Certificate program, with 9+ years of experience in leadership, logistics, and process optimization.
+Aspiring IT and cybersecurity professional with a strong foundation in threat detection, system analysis, and secure operations.
+I'm CompTIA Security+ certified and a graduate of Google's Cybersecurity and IT Support Certificate programs.
+With 9+ years of experience in leadership, logistics, and process improvement, I bring a strategic mindset and strong communication skills to technical problem-solving environments.

 ## Objective

-This repository showcases my cybersecurity skills, hands-on labs, and training progress as I transition into the IT field.
-I’m currently seeking entry-level roles in cybersecurity or IT support where I can apply my problem-solving mindset and growing technical expertise.
+To gain hands-on experience and grow as a well-rounded security or IT operations professional.
+I’m seeking entry-level roles in IT support, SOC analysis, or infrastructure security where I can contribute immediately while continuing to learn.
+This repository highlights my continuous development through labs, certifications, and tool-based projects.

 ## Skills